Key Takeaways:

 What Works Are Not Protected by Copyright?

-Titles, Names, and Short Phrases: Copyright does not protect titles, names, slogans, or short phrases.
-These may be subject to trademark law or other forms of intellectual property protection.
+Titles, Names, and Short Phrases: Copyright law does not cover names, titles, or taglines and may be governed under trademark or some other type of preposterous law.

 Functional Works: Copyright does not protect functional aspects of works.
 For example, if a design element or object primarily serves a utilitarian purpose, it may be eligible for other forms of intellectual property protection, such as patents or industrial design rights.

-It’s important to know these limitations to the protection of copyright and to consult relevant laws and regulations to determine the specific nature and scope of copyright protection period for different types of works.
+It’s important to know these limitations to the protection of copyright and to consult relevant laws and regulations to determine the specific scope of protection for different types of works.

 Protect Your Brand & Recover Revenue With Bytescare's Brand Protection software